 What is ATX?

 The ATX format was developed in the year 1995.
 It is an enhanced AT model to ensure a more stable circuit.
-The ATX board is rectangular in shape and it’s dimensions are 305mm by 244mm.
+The ATX board is rectangular, 305mm by 244mm.

 There have been many noticeable changes or upgrades to the newer models.
 For example, the ports in the newer models are arranged in such a way that they don’t overlap each other.

-Also, the number of drive bays have increased in the new formats.
-This makes the number of drive bays to be more in the ATX form factor than in the Micro ATX form factor.
+Also, the number of drive bays has increased in the new formats.
+This makes the number of drive bays more in the ATX form than in the Micro ATX form factor.

 What is Micro ATX?

 The Micro ATX format was developed in the year 1997.
 It is backward compatible with the design of the ATX.
-It is one of the newer formats that were developed after the development of the ATX board.
+It is one of the newer formats developed after the ATX board’s development.

-To deal with this problem of limited expansion slots, many peripherals are integrated.
-The ATX subsets are the mounting points of Micro ATX format and it uses the I/O panel.
+Many peripherals are integrated to deal with this problem of limited expansion slots.
+The ATX subsets are the mounting points of the Micro ATX format, and it uses the I/O panel.

-For someone who is looking forward to build a gaming PC, the Micro ATX board will be an excellent choice.
-It has enough RAM slots and also some free slots to ass any other PCIe expansion cards.
+The Micro ATX board will be an excellent choice for someone looking forward to building a gaming PC.
+It has enough RAM and free slots to ass any other PCIe expansion cards.

 Main Differences Between ATX and Micro ATX

-- The number of drive bays in a ATX form factor is more than that of in a Micro ATX form factor.
+- The number of drive bays in an ATX form factor is more than in a Micro ATX form factor.